 - Identify what are the exact needs and demands of the customer in the target market.

-- Identify how the product will satisfy the targeted customer.
-It refers to identifying specific product characteristics, features or attributes that the customer is looking for and showing how to satisfy customer’s needs and wants
+- Identify how the product will satisfy the targeted customer. house of quality refers to identifying specific product characteristics, features or attributes that the customer is looking for and showing how to satisfy customer’s needs and wants

 - Identify relationships between How’s and What.
 A couple of questions, those are to be answered here: How do our how’s tie together?
 What is the relationship between our two or more how’s in the entire process?

-- Develop the importance of ratings as it refers to using the customer’s importance ratings and weights from the relationships in the matrix to compute the important ratings.
+- Develop the importance of ratings as house of quality refers to using the customer’s importance ratings and weights from the relationships in the matrix to compute the important ratings.

 - Evaluate competing products or services as the main question to be answered here is: How well do the competing products in the market meet customer wants?
 This activity is completely based on thorough market research.

 - Determine the desirable technical attributes as in this step, our performance and the competitor’s performance are determined and compared in an effective manner to arrive at a conclusion.

 Primary Purposes of QFD & House of Quality

 Many times, customers need outside perspective to discover what they really require to build their product or process.
 The goal is to understand customers perhaps in a better manner so that they understand themselves so as to open their eyes to ideal and best solutions available to them.

 Understand the priorities of the Customer:

 During the interview stage, get to know the exact customer needs, but then break those needs down into prioritized parts in an effective manner.
 For instance, if a customer is building drones for media production, how important is the battery life as compared to camera quality?
 How important is an aesthetic appearance as compared to the house of quality of the drone body?